ProcStack/Python/pxlViewer/README.md

 It can be ran locally from any folder--

-With no specified file to load the first found image.
+With no specified file to load, the first image found is displayed.

 **`v`**

-Or with a specific file given.
+Or with a specific file given; currently only relative paths work.
+Sorry, absolute path support soon to come.

 **`v imageFile.jpg`**
 ______________________________